jinpae/dotfiles/README.md

     ln -s ~/.vim/vimrc ~/.vimrc (Mac/Linux)
     mklink "%homepath%\.vimrc" "%homepath%\vimfiles\vimrc" (Windows)

-_Note: If you are on Windows, I recommend using [Cmder](http://gooseberrycreative.com/cmder/), a console emulator that supports useful Unix commands, instead of the plain `cmd`._
+_Note: If you are on Windows, I recommend using a console emulator such as [Cmder](http://gooseberrycreative.com/cmder/) or [ConEmu](http://conemu.github.io/) that supports useful Unix commands instead of the plain `cmd`._

 # Install Vim Plugins via Vundle
 First, install [Vundle](https://github.com/gmarik/Vundle.vim) which is a vim plugin manager.
 To install Vundle, run the following command from a cmd or a terminal: